(Pocket-lint) - Samsung announced the Galaxy S21 series on 14 January during its Unpacked event, with three devices in the line up to choose from.

 - S21 Ultra: 165.1 x 75.6 x 8.9mm, 228g

-The rear camera housing is similar across the three models, though the Ultra has a wider housing in order to accommodate the extra lenses.
+The rear camera housing is similar across the three models, with the frame extending up to meet with the camera housing, though the Ultra has a wider housing in order to accommodate the extra lenses and sensors.

 Hardware and specs

-The Galaxy S21 and S21+ come in 128GB and 256GB storage options with 8GB of RAM on board.
+The Galaxy S21 and S21+ come in 128GB and 256GB storage options with 8GB of RAM.
 The Galaxy S21 Ultra meanwhile, comes in 128GB, 256GB and 512GB storage options.
 RAM is 12GB or 16GB depending on the model.
+Samsung has removed the microSD card slot - so that's no longer an option for these devices.

 In terms of battery, the Galaxy S21 has a 4000mAh cell under its hood, the S21+ a 4800mAh battery and the Galaxy S21 Ultra a 5000mAh battery.
-The S21 and S21+ are expected to support 25W charging and come with a 15W charger in the box, while the S21 Ultra is expected to support 45W charging and come with a 25W charger in the box.
+The devices don't come with a charger in the box, but do support fast wired and wireless charging - you'll just have to supply that charger yourself.

 - S21 Ultra: Quad rear (108MP + 12MP + 10MP + 10MP), 40-megapixel front camera